 To go down the professional route with your photography, you’ll need to source a quality camera.
 If you don’t have one already, then you may be able to purchase a secondhand camera on eBay or rent one temporarily until you save up enough funds to buy your own.

 Once you’re set up with the right equipment, create an Instagram or Flickr account showcasing your photography skills.
-If people like your work, then they will reach out to you for a project.
+If people like your work, then they might reach out to you for a project.
 Alternatively, you can also reach out to brands for work if you think it will be the right fit.

-5. Create a YouTube channel
+8. Create a YouTube channel

 The process of starting a YouTube channel is pretty similar to launching a podcast series.
 However, you don’t even need a fancy microphone or camera – a lot of YouTubers simply use their phone to begin with.